med-air/FL-COVID/README.md

 \# joint senior authors.

 ## Source code
 The source code enables both training and testing of our federated deep learning method for abnormalities detection in COVID-19 lung CT.
+We use improving RetinaNet[1] as our backbone.
 Our pretrained model and demo data are available at [here](https://drive.google.com/drive/folders/1GVJqLzbjRCeSu4tHEzO7D2HvyzZvHJRR?usp=sharing).